 “Shemesh” (in Hebrew: “sun”) is a cursive Hebrew typeface designed with multiple OpenType features such as contextual alternates and ligatures.
 The typeface was programmed to compose accurate combinations of Hebrew cursive letters by default.

 At the first creative stage I focused on writing the Hebrew letters dozens (if not hundreds) of times in brush using my own handwriting.
 Once composed, I recreated the letters in vector.
 As the combination of certain Hebrew letters proved esthetically problematic, I created up to five variations to certain letters in order to solve problems of spacing and visual flow.
 It took several months of work to achieve the desired consistency and harmony between the font’s three stylistic weights.

-Contextual alternates in Shemesh not only redress the visual complications that arise when using Hebrew script fonts but also create new options for the designer with its various letter combinations. approached with many features and three stylistic weights (regular, brush and rust), designers using Shemesh could create logos and titles that seem like my costume-made calligraphy.
+Contextual alternates in Shemesh not only redress the visual problems that arise when using Hebrew script fonts but also create new options for the designer with its various letter combinations.
+These OpenType features and three stylistic weights (regular, brush and rust), allow designers using Shemesh to create logos and titles that seem like a costume-made calligraphy.